On this page:

 - Whether these reasons provide sufficient support for the resulting encumbrance

 According to the panel, the need to address the ‘exceptionally grave’ health effects of tobacco use and exposure to tobacco smoke, including by prohibiting and regulating the appearance of trademarks, provided sufficient support for the encumbrances required by plain packaging.
-The panel also noted that the importance of the public health reasons for adopting plain packaging is underscored by the fact that plain packaging implemented the WHO FCTC, ‘which was “developed in response to the globalization of the tobacco epidemic” and has been ratified in 180 countries’’.
+The panel also noted that the importance of the public health reasons for adopting plain packaging is underscored by the fact that plain packaging implemented the WHO FCTC, ‘which was “developed in response to the globalization of the tobacco epidemic” and has been ratified in 180 countries’.
+The Appellate Body upheld these findings on appeal, including affirming the panel’s use of the WHO FCTC in this passage.
 This reasoning suggests that any encumbrances caused by measures implementing the WHO FCTC in good faith are generally likely to be justifiable under article 20.

 Additionally, article 20 only applies to encumbrances by ‘special requirements’.
 The panel in Australia – Plain Packaging considered a special requirement to be ‘a condition which must be complied with; has a close connection with or specifically addresses the use of trademarks; and is limited in application’.
 In the case of plain packaging, this definition covered both prohibitions on figurative and image trademarks, as well as requirements on how word marks should be displayed.
 The panel did not elaborate on the test for a special requirement outside of the context of plain packaging, as it was accepted by all of the parties to the dispute that general regulatory measures, such as advertising bans, did not fall within the scope of article 20.
 However, it appears from the panel's reasoning that a measure must be quite specifically linked to trademarks to be a 'special requirement', which means that it is likely that many tobacco control measures are not caught by article 20.